A Fourier-Space Approach to Physics-Informed Magnetization Reconstruction from Nitrogen-Vacancy Measurements

 \section{Author Contributions}

 A.S. conceptualized the specific physics-informed reconstruction framework, implemented the method, performed the synthetic and experimental evaluations, and wrote the original manuscript.
-This work builds upon the foundational concept of inverse micromagnetics established by F.B. and C.A., who developed the core inverse micromagnetic simulation software \texttt{magnum.np}.
+This work builds upon the foundational concept of inverse micromagnetics established by F.B. and C.A., who developed the core inverse micromagnetic simulation software \texttt{magnum.np} and \texttt{NeuralMag}.
 C.A., D.S. and F.B. also directly contributed to the development of the methodology.
-On the experimental side, data acquisition was performed by Y.-G.C., H.B., L.B., C.D., and U.V.
+On the experimental side, the samples were provided by H.Y. and C.Z.
+Data acquisition was performed by Y.-G.C., H.B., L.B., C.D., and U.V.
 The NV magnetometry infrastructure is overseen by C.D. and U.V.
 Additionally, Y.-G.C., U.V. and C.A. supported the application of the method to the experimental data, including the configuration of simulation parameters and the interpretation of the results.
 All authors engaged in scientific discussions and reviewed the manuscript.